m5kro/KiKard/README.md

 # KiKard
 Pronounced key card.
 KiKard is a usb microcontroller board with NFC read, write, and tag support.
 Built for Hack Club Highway.
 Not affiliated with KiCad (but do check them out).

+# What it should do
+KiKard is designed to read, write, and emulate NFC devices.
+This can be anything from simple link tags to complex keycards with custom communication standards.
+It can work independently or with a computer through BLE or USB.

+# Why I built it
+The goal of this project is to create a tool to assist me with my NFC application development learning.
+About a year ago, I wanted to make apps that utilize NFC, but I realized that most phones (most widespread implementation of NFC) are terrible for the development process as everything is very locked down.
+I did get a cheap PN532 reader from amazon and while it did help, it was still very lacking.
+Thus I decided to create KiKard to cover all the requirements needed by my other projects.

 # Other Notes
 Although the NRF has NFC support built in, it's only for tag mode, so a separate chip is needed for reading NFC.<br>
 RGB LED 1 - Status led Green: just connected, Pink: reset/flashing, Blue: NRF52 tag mode, Yellow: ST25 read mode, Red: error<br>